An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Toward Implementation, Part I: Practical Retractions on Two Manifolds

-Next, we will show that the distance bounds \eqref{eq:Gawlik-bounds} ensure the retractions are of appropriate order.
+Second, we must reconcile the approximation-based notion of $p$-th order retraction proposed in \cite{Gawlik18} with the natural RO definition.
 It is easiest and clearest to perform this analysis in normal coordinates.
 To this end, we need a characterization of higher-order covariant derivatives of curves in normal coordinates.
 Thankfully, the covariant and ordinary derivatives of a curve agree at $0$ in normal coordinates.
 That is, if $x \in \cM$ and $\gamma$ is a smooth curve passing through $x$, then in a normal coordinate neighborhood centered at $x$ it holds that

 for all $k \ge 0$.
 This fact is well-known \cite{Stack1,Stack2} and dates back to at least \cite{Tsirulev95}.
 We will also need to translate the bounds in \eqref{eq:Gawlik-bounds} to bounds in normal coordinates.
 This is the content of the next lemma.